NEO White Paper

 NeoVM - Universal Block Chain Virtual Machine:

 NeoVM is a lightweight, general-purpose virtual machine whose architecture is very close to the JVM and .NET Runtime, similar to a virtual CPU that reads and executes instructions in the contract in sequence, performs process control based on the functionality of the instruction operations, logic operations and so on.
-It has a good start-up speed and versatility, is very suitable for small programs such as smart contracts, can also be ported to non-blockchain of the scene, or integrated with the IDE to provide an optimal development experience.
+It has a good start-up speed and versatility, is very suitable for small programs such as smart contracts, can also be ported to non-blockchain systems, or integrated with the IDE to provide an optimal development experience.
 NeoVM's functionality can be extended, like introducing a JIT (real-time compiler) mechanism, thereby enhancing the efficiency of the implementation.

 InteropService - Interoperable Services:

-Used to load the blockchain ledger, digital assets, digital identity, persistent storage area and other underlying services.
+Used to load the blockchain ledger, digital assets, digital identity, persistent storage area, NeoFS, and other underlying services.
 They are like virtual machines that are provided for virtual machines, enabling smart contracts to access these services at run time to achieve some advanced functionality.
 Through this low-coupling design, NeoVM can be ported to any blockchain or even non-blockchain system used, increasing the utility of the smart contracts.

 DevPack - Compiler and IDE plugin: